-by Laura Pakis, Certified Professional Dog Trainer and Blogger
+by Laura Pakis, Certified Professional Dog Trainer and Cynologist

-Retractable leash Drills – Sitting drill – Put your dog in a sit/stay, and walk sideways until leash is taught.
+Sitting drill – Put your dog in a sit/stay, and walk sideways until the leash is taught.
 This should put the distance between you and your dog at approximately 20 feet.
-Dog should remain sitting, if not, lessen the distance, and rework the sit until you achieve a sit stay at the full 20 feet.
+The dog should remain sitting.
+If not, lessen the distance, and rework the sit until you achieve a sit-stay at the full 20 feet.

 – Do the above exercise with your dog placed in a down stay. – Command your dog while offering distractions.
 (If dog wavers, you need to revisit basic obedience.)

 – Command your dog at a distance.
-(It is critical to attain a proper response from your dog when you command him/her from a distance, so when off leash, your dog is used to responding to you while not at your side.)
+(It is critical to attaining a proper response from your dog when you command him/her from a distance, so when off-leash, your dog is used to responding to you while not at your side.)

-– Emphasize the importance of heeling. (command your dog to heel while you are moving and your dog is either in front of you, or otherwise not at your side.
-Keep moving making your dog work in order to return to heeling position.
-When your dog is off leash, commanding him/her to return to you will usually result in the dog returning to heel position.)
+Command your dog to heel while you are moving, and your dog is either in front of you or otherwise not at your side.
+Keep moving to make your dog work to return to heeling position.
+When your dog is off-leash, commanding him/her to return to you will usually result in the dog returning to the heel position.